Sky News at 9

 Sky News at 9 is a daily hour long news programme on Sky News, airing between 9:00 pm and 10:00 pm.
 It is a round-up of the day's top stories with analysis from Sky's correspondents.
-The show is presented by Anna Botting from Monday to Thursday and Anna Jones on Friday to Sunday.
+The show is presented by Anna Botting from Monday to Thursday and Gillian Joseph on Friday to Sunday.

 Format

 Sky News at 9 is an hour-long newscast digesting the day's stories plus providing analysis and live interviews.
 The final minutes of the programme often feature a look at the first of the next day's national newspaper front pages as well as a look ahead to Sky News at 10.
 Sky News at 9 is a longer form news bulletin than the 30-minute newscasts - such as Sky News at Ten - that follow it in the schedule.

 On Saturday and Sunday, the Sky News at 9 presenter starts their shift an hour earlier hosting the 8 pm hour of Sky News.
 This hour uses the same studio setup and backdrop as Sky News at 9.

-Frequent relief presenters of the slot include Jonathan Samuels and Jayne Secker, while Anna Jones often covers weekday editions of the programme when Anna Botting isn't available.
+Frequent relief presenters of the slot include Jonathan Samuels, Jayne Secker and Barbara Serra while Anna Jones often covers weekday editions of the programme when Anna Botting isn't available.